-We have discussed various system integration methods earlier in our blog “What is system integration?”.
+We have discussed various system integration methods earlier in our blog (check out the post “What is system integration?”).
 We concluded that there are plenty of different options to design system integration between various systems.

 In the most straightforward scenarios, system integration projects can be relatively simple and straightforward, but that does not mean that even such projects would be completely free from failures and challenges.

-The easiest way to get an integration project start off down the wrong path is to ignore the complexities involved in the processes that the integrated systems handle.
+The easiest way to get an integration project to start off down the wrong path is to ignore the complexities involved in the processes that the integrated systems handle.
 People who do not know or understand the business processes involved can very easily merely overlook extremely important details regarding the integration.
-This will, in turn, lead to incorrect planning and scoping of the project that is a guaranteed recipe for failure.
+This will, in turn, lead to incorrect planning and scoping of the project, which is a guaranteed recipe for failure.

 This is a very common issue in everything we all do in business and is by no means limited to integrations.

-How this behavior is demonstrated on the system and data integration field, is that some companies tend to simply go out and buy integration tools with the assumption that they will be able to use them “out of the box” or “with minimal training”.
+How this behavior is demonstrated in the system and data integration field is that some companies tend to simply go out and buy integration tools with the assumption that they will be able to use them “out of the box” or “with minimal training”.